 With family scattered all over the place, travelling is in my blood.
-I grew up in Bordeaux, then southeast France, and when I wasn’t visiting cousins in Germany or on bridesmaid duty at my aunt’s wedding in Florida, most of my childhood weekends were spent at my grandparents’, in a tiny village in one of my favourite places in the world: Provence.
+I grew up in Bordeaux, then southeast France, and when I wasn’t visiting cousins in Germany or on bridesmaid duty at an aunt’s wedding in Florida, most of my childhood weekends were spent at my grandparents’, in a tiny village in one of my favourite places: Provence.

 In my quest for adventure, I’ve since watched the sun rise over two oceans after trekking up a volcano in Panama, thrown myself off a mountain on a zip wire at 120kph in Italy, and travelled the length of Cuba by car, horse and train, aboard the famously slow ‘Tren Frances’.

 When I'm not planning my next trip, I love eating my way around London, listening to Cuban music or watching a film with a nice glass of red.
 A Bordeaux, naturally.

 We all remember our first trip abroad, don’t we?
 For me it was a caravan holiday in Wales.
 It rained.
 There was lots of mud.
 Okay, so I wasn’t what you’d call a trailblazing toddler, but in the years since, I have been making up for it.

 I delivered Zimmer frames to fund a trip around Europe, worked as a construction lackey to get me to Australia.
 In a bid to finance other trips I toyed with escorting, considering selling bodily fluids.
 Mercifully, travel journalism saved me from such ignominy and I have been lucky enough to report from every continent bar Antarctica.

 I fear flying, so I go overland where possible.
 You see more that way.
 My crowning glory was a rail trip from London to Xi’an, where I watched the gradual change in people and landscapes from the comfort of my carriage.
 When I’m not on the road or living vicariously through our contributors, I pass the time with music, books and Scotch.